softchris/golang-book/05-misc/01-logs/README.md

 ## Reasons to log

-There are many reasons to log, here's some reasons:
+There are many reasons to log, here are some reasons:

-- **Information**, there might be case where you want provide some type of information that could be of use to the one using the program.
+- **Information**, there might be a case where you want to provide some type of information that could be of use to the one using the program.
 - **Success**.
-A success message is a little more that just information, it indicates that you succeeded with something.
+A success message is a little more than just information, it indicates that you succeeded with something.
 - **Warning**.
-When you have a warning something happened that you should be aware of.
+When you have a warning, something happened that you should be aware of.
 It's usually not serious enough to shut down the app but it should make you vigilant, it could be that memory is running low for example.
 - **Error**.
-When you get an error you tend to end up in a state where it's no longer a wise choice to continue.
+When you get an error, you tend to end up in a state where it's no longer a wise choice to continue.
 - **Performance**.
 It's common to measure how long something takes, for the sake of improving things this information can be useful.
 - **Other**.
-There are also other reasons why you would log something, usually that's connected to your business.
+There are also other reasons why you would log something, usually, that's connected to your business.

 ## What to log